What to Expect After Marrow Donation

 For PBSC donors, the filgrastim injection can cause headaches and bone or muscle aches for the days prior to the donation, but these side effects typically disappear after donation.
 The recovery time after a PBSC donation is typically one to two days.

 After a marrow donation, you will feel soreness in your lower back for a few days up to a few weeks.
-Marrow donors typically resume their normal routine two to sever days after donation.
+Marrow donors typically resume their normal routine a few days after donation.

 Meeting the Recipient